joseph-liew/Diverse-Assign/README.md

 - Our aim is anyone who know what is a CSV file to use the software intuitively.
 - *Forthcoming:* Installable executable to be available on GitHub.

+<a name="use"></a>
+### Use Cases ###
+- Assigning participants/students of different backgrounds into breakouts/classes.
+- Creating diverse groups for ice-breaking activities.
+- Objective and impartial assignment of people / items into groups.
+- Assigning experiments in A/B experiments to different customer segments.
+- Assigning compounds in combinatorial chemistry and pharmaceutical interaction experiments.
+- Homogenous admixture of multiple dependent variables for multi-factor experiments.
+- Other uses: Programme is ordinal/nominal value agnostic.
+It can be easily used to assign anything into diverse groups.

+### Inspiration ###
+**Diverse-Assign** was inspired by a frequent challenge in education.
+When designing workshops/classrooms, educators/teachers often assign participants/students into groups by hand.
+This is tedious, especially if the participant/student profile has many features.

+Objectivity is another concern.
+For e.g.:
+- If we can't have equal representation of genders and education levels in each group, which group should have equal gender representation?
+- Which should have equal education level representation?
+- Or should we unbalanced admixture of gender education?
+- If so, how much?

+This is mentally tedious.
+Furthermore, when we try to use CSP optimisation implementation, this is very challenging to implement and optimise.
+How should we write a CSP algorithm to cover *N* number of profile features.

-### Software Engineering Features ###
+## Software Engineering Features ##

-**Diverse-Assign** is different from traditional AI approach used in assignment.
+**Diverse-Assign** is different from the conventional AI approach used in group assignment.
 This yields several advantages.
 - Traditional approach uses Constraint-Satisfaction-Problem (CSP) algorithms.
-- Unlike traditional approach, problem is simplified into a maximum value problem.
+- Unlike traditional approach, the problem is simplified into maximum value problem.
-- Our approach: Simulated Annealing, driven by a production-reduction-approach inspired by MAC (Maintaining Arc Consistency) algorithm in CSP.
-(See [*Algorithm*](#algo) for more info.)
+- Our approach: Simulated Annealing, driven by a production reduction and heuristics inspired by MAC (Maintaining Arc Consistency) algorithm in CSP.
+(See [*Algorithm*](#algo) and [*Heuristics*](#heu)for more info.)
 - Ordinal/Nominal agnostic: Avoiding CSP, we avoid challenge of dealing with mixtures of ordinal/nominal data types.
 - Other use cases: Ordinal/Nominal value agnostic means the programme can be easily used to assign anything into diverse groups.
 For example, grouping agents in combinatorial interaction studies.
+(See [*Use Cases*](#use).)
 - Simpler implementation makes it easy to adapt the software to support intuitive UI designs.
 - Efficiency and optimisation might also be better than CSP approach (Needs study to ascertain.)

 Also, the simple implementation makes the code amenable to introducing weighted-values.
 Weighted-values can be used to improve representation of minority groups.
-Unlike CSP optimisation algorithm, the programme is relatively easy to fine-tune to *N* number of features.
+Unlike CSP optimisation algorithm, the programme is relatively easy to scale fine-tune to any *N* number of features.

-### Objective Solution ###
+## Objective Solution ##

 **Diverse-Assign** saves the headache and time of making groups diverse by hand.
 - It's also mentally tedious to assess diversity by sight.